iCliniq Logo

 Welcome back to icliniq.com.

 Please do not panic.
-From the pictures sent, it does not look like melanoma and also you have a negative history to all other features and if present earlier, you would have seen it earlier.
-Be positive and take the treatment and review after two weeks and if not subsided you can get excision biopsy done for the lesion.
+From the pictures sent, it does not look like melanoma and also you have a negative history of all other features and if present earlier, you would have seen it earlier.
+Be positive and take the treatment and review after two weeks and if not subsided you can get an excision biopsy done for the lesion.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!